zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-amazon.md

 Buddha's eye, seeing less dirt, much dirt; the lagan, blunt root; the deeds of good deeds, evil deeds; the teaching, uneducated; some of those who live in other worlds Sin and terror [, others do not live in seeing sin and terror in other worlds] [DN.14, 69 para.
-Worldworld knows: “This man is a corrupt man, this person is a trader, this man is a trader, this man is a walker, this person is a believer, this man is a wise walker.”
+Worldworld knows: "This man is a corrupt man, this person is a trader, this man is a trader, this man is a walker, this person is a believer, this man is a wise walker."
 Worldworld speaks unclear to the corrupt.
 Worldworld informs the practice of Mercy to the people of the Parker Worldroom for the dementer to rest in recitation, questioning, hearing of timely law, discussion of timely law, teacher's cohabitation.
 Worldworld informs the